krzmaz/pico-w-neopixel-server-cpp/README.md

 ---
 ## Dependencies:
 - CMake 3.19+
+- C++ toolchain for host architecture to build the makefsdata utility
 - ARM GNU toolchain

 If you don't have them set up, you can use [these instructions](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf#%5B%7B%22num%22%3A39%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C841.89%2Cnull%5D)